sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 unspsc-version = 57
 ~~~

-The following describes each child item of this object.
+The following describes each child item of this group.

 - global-attributes: The global-attributes group described in {{model-global-attributes}}.

-- activation-status (index 43): Identification of the activation status of this software title (e.g. Trial,
+- activation-status (index 43): A textual value that identifies the activation status of this software title (e.g. Trial,
 Serialized, Licensed, Unlicensed, etc).
 Typically, this is used in supplemental
 tags.

-- channel-type (index 44): Provides information on which channel this particular software was targeted for
+- channel-type (index 44): A textual value that provides information on which channel this particular software was targeted for
 (e.g. Volume, Retail, OEM, Academic, etc).
 Typically used in supplemental tags.

-- colloquial-version (index 45): The informal or colloquial version of the product (i.e. 2013).
+- colloquial-version (index 45): A textual value for an informal or colloquial version of the product (i.e. 2013).
 Note that this
-version may be the same through multiple releases of a software component where
+version can be the same through multiple releases of a software component, while
-the version specified in entity is much more specific and will change for each
-software release.

-    Note that this representation of version is typically used to identify a group
-    of specific software releases that are part of the same release/support
-    infrastructure (i.e. Fabrikam Office 2013).
-This version is used for string
-    comparisons only and is not compared to be an earlier or later
-    release (that is done via the concise-software-identity object's software-version item).
+the software-version specified in the concise-swid-tag group is much more specific and will change for each software release.
+This representation of version is typically used to identify a group of specific software releases that are part of the same release/support infrastructure (i.e. Fabrikam Office 2013).
+This version is used for string comparisons only and is not compared to be an earlier or later release (that is done via the concise-swid-tag group's software-version item).

-- description (index 46): A longer, detailed description of the software.
+- description (index 46): A longer, detailed textual description of the software.
 This description can be
 multiple sentences (differentiated from summary, which is a very short,
 one-sentence description).

-- edition (index 47): The variation of the product (Extended, Enterprise, Professional, Standard, etc).
+- edition (index 47): A textual value indicating the variation of the product (e.g., Extended, Enterprise, Professional, Standard, etc).

-- entitlement-data-required (index 48): An indicator to determine if there should be accompanying proof of entitlement
+- entitlement-data-required (index 48): A boolean indicator to determine if accompanying proof of entitlement is needed
 when a software license reconciliation is completed.

 - entitlement-key (index 49): A vendor-specific textual key that can be used to reconcile the validity of an
-entitlement. (e.g. serial number, product or license key).
+entitlement. (e.g., serial number, product or license key).

-- generator (index 50): The name of the software tool that created a CoSWID tag.
-This item is typically
+- generator (index 50): The name of the software tool that created the CoSWID tag.
-used if tags are created on the fly or via a catalog-based analysis for data
-found on an endpoint.

-- persistent-id (index 51): A GUID used to represent products installed where the products are related, but may be different versions.
+- persistent-id (index 51): A GUID used to represent products installed where the products are related, but can be different versions.

 - product (index 52): The base name of the product.

-- product-family (index 53): The overall product family this software belongs to.
+- product-family (index 53): A textual value indicating the overall product family this software belongs to.
 Product family is not used
 to identify that a product is part of a suite, but is instead used when a set of
-products that are all related may be installed on multiple different endpoints.
+products that are all related can be installed on multiple different endpoints.
-For example, an enterprise backup system may consist of a backup services,
+For example, an enterprise backup system can consist of a backup services,
 multiple different backup services that support mail services, databases and ERP
 systems, as well as individual software components that backup client system
 entities.
 In such an usage scenario, all software components that are part of
 the backup system would have the same product-family name so they can be grouped
 together in respect to reporting systems.

-- revision (index 54): The informal or colloquial representation of the sub-version of the given
+- revision (index 54): A textual value indicating the informal or colloquial representation of the sub-version of the given
 product (ie, SP1, R2, RC1, Beta 2, etc).
-Note that the version item
+Note that the software-version specified in the concise-swid-tag group
-will provide very exact version details,
-while the revision is intended for use in environments where reporting on the informal
+will provide very exact version details.
+Conversely, the revision item is intended for use in environments where reporting on the informal
-or colloquial representation of the software is important (for example, if for a
-certain business process, an organization recognizes that it must have, for
-example “ServicePack 1” or later of a specific product installed on all devices,
+or colloquial representation of the software is important.
+For example, when an organization needs “ServicePack 1” or later of a specific product installed on all devices,
 they can use the revision data value to quickly identify any devices that do not
-meet this requirement).
+meet this requirement.

 Depending on how a software organizations distributes revisions, this value
 could be specified in a primary (if distributed as an upgrade) or supplemental